Industry

 Frequently Asked Questions

-How long do we have to respond to an employee SAR?
+How long do we have to respond to an employee data request?

 Do we need to tell the employee what we've redacted?

-Under GDPR, if you withhold information from a SAR response (including by redaction), you should inform the individual that information has been withheld and the reason - typically citing the exemption relied upon (such as third-party personal data or legal privilege).
+Under CCPA and similar state privacy laws, when you withhold information from a consumer data request - including by redaction - you should inform the requester that information has been withheld and the reason, typically citing the exemption (such as third-party personal information or attorney-client privilege).
 You don't need to describe the specific content that was redacted.
-The ICO guidance recommends transparency about the fact of redaction without compromising its purpose.
+State regulators including the California Privacy Protection Agency expect transparency about the fact of redaction without compromising its purpose.

 See it in action